Patient's Query

 Welcome to icliniq.com.

-Your 10-year-old son had a cough and fever which required Augmentin and nebulization, this means that the child has got wheezing with lower respiratory tract infection.
-Augmentin contains Amoxycillin and Clavulanic acid which may cause diarrhea in some children so rightly the antibiotic needs to be changed.
-You have been given Azee which contains Azithromycin antibiotic, which has made the system better.
+Your 10-year-old son had a cough and fever, which required Augmentin and nebulization.
+This means that the child has wheezing with a lower respiratory tract infection.
+Augmentin contains Amoxycillin and Clavulanic acid, which may cause diarrhea in some children, so the antibiotic needs to be changed.
+You have been given Azee, which contains Azithromycin antibiotic, which has made the system better.

-Now, there is a mild cough but it is wet or productive.
-A productive cough may persist for some time as the infection which was earlier there in the chest of your child has formed mucus or phlegm which needs to come out from the body.
-This productive cough will persist for some time even if you take an antibiotic.
-In my opinion, there is no need for any antibiotic now and you should only give cough syrup.
+Now, there is a mild cough, but it is wet or productive.
+A productive cough may persist for some time as the infection that was earlier there in the chest of your child has formed mucus or phlegm, which needs to come out from the body.
+This productive cough will persist for some time, even if you take an antibiotic.
+In my opinion, there is no need for any antibiotic, and you should only give cough syrup.
 This productive cough will subside in one week.
-Just protect the child from cold temperature.
+Just protect the child from cold temperatures.
 Avoid cold drinks and ice cream.

 I hope this helps.